rgynn/klottr/README.md

 # klottr backend

-Service in the same vein as hackernews.
-But content posted by users to site only available for 24h.
+Service in the same vein as hackernews or reddit.
+Threads, comments, users, upvotes.
+Content posted by users to site only available for 24h.

 ## Required .env file to run locally